Learning Neural Acoustic Fields: Experiments

 \subsection{Architecture Details}

 The Soundspaces dataset lacks the full parameterization of an acoustic field described in Equation~\ref{eqn:naf_freq}, so we train NAF with a restricted parameterization that is available in the dataset.
 This allows for two degrees of freedom along the $x-y$ plane for the listener locations $q \in \mathbb{R}^2$ and the emitter location $q' \in \mathbb{R}^2$.
-The listener can assume four possible orientations $\theta \in \{0, 90, 180, 270\}$, while the emitter is omnidirectional.
-In particular, we utilize a parameterization of $\Omega_{\text{grid}}$ which maps an input tuple $[x, y, x', y',f, t] \in \mathbb{R}^{6}\times{\{0, 90, 180, 270\}}\times{\{0, 1\}}$ to a single scalar value that represents the intensity for a given time and frequency in the STFT:
+The listener is binaural with $k \in \{0,1\}$, and can assume four possible orientations $\theta \in \{0, 90, 180, 270\}$, while the emitter is omnidirectional.
+In particular, we utilize a parameterization of $\Omega_{\text{grid}}$ which maps an input tuple $[x, y, x', y',f, t] \times{\{0, 90, 180, 270\}}\times{\{0, 1\}}$ to two scalar values that represents the magnitude and phase for a given time and frequency in the STFT:

-To encode the rotation $\theta$, as there are only 4 possible discrete rotations in the dataset, we directly query into a learnable embedding matrix of shape $\mathbb{R}^{4 \times k}$, returning a $\mathbb{R}^{1 \times k}$ vector.
-Similarily, to encode the left and right ear, we similarly query into a learnable embedding matrix of shape $\mathbb{R}^{2 \times k}$, returning a $\mathbb{R}^{1 \times k}$ vector.
+To encode the rotation $\theta$, as there are only 4 possible discrete rotations in the dataset, we directly query into a learnable embedding matrix of shape $\mathbb{R}^{4 \times n}$, returning a $\mathbb{R}^{1 \times n}$ vector.
+Similarily, to encode the left and right ear $k$, we similarly query into a learnable embedding matrix of shape $\mathbb{R}^{2 \times n}$, returning a $\mathbb{R}^{1 \times n}$ vector.
 The $f, t$ tuple representing the frequency and time respectively are scaled to $(-1, 1)$ and processed with sinusoidal encoding using 10 frequencies of $\sin$ and $\cos$.

-To obtain local geometric features for either a emitter or listener in a scene, we assume that our scene is contained within a set of pixels $\mathcal{P} = \{P_1 ...
+For MeshRIR, we set emitter $q' \in \mathbb{R}^3$ to account for the emitters that can vary in height, and do not utilize the orientation or binaural embedding.
+To obtain local geometric features for either an emitter or listener in a scene, we assume that our scene is contained within a set of pixels $\mathcal{P} = \{P_1 ...
 P_k\}$ which form a grid over the scene.
 For a given position tuple $(x, y)$ as query location, we then interpolate the local features.
 Where $\mathcal{L}(\cdot)$ is the interpolation function. $(p^{*}_1 \dotsc p^{*}_k)$ are the set of all pixel that form the grid, and $\tilde{f}(\cdot)$ represents the features stored at a given pixel:

-$w_i$ is determined by a Nadaraya-Watson estimator with a gaussian weighting kernel applied to the distance between query and grid coordinates:
+$w_i$ is determined by a Nadaraya-Watson estimator with a Gaussian weighting kernel applied to the distance between query and grid coordinates: